GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 ### Provider's logo image

-Strategies supported out of the box are already bundled with its corresponding logo images and they properly load in the provider selection list.
-If you want to change the image shown for an existing strategy simply do this:
+Strategies supported out-of-the-box are already bundled with corresponding logo images.
+To change the image shown for an existing strategy follow the below instructions:

 1. Create images directory under `/opt/gluu/jetty/oxauth/custom/static`:`mkdir /opt/gluu/jetty/oxauth/custom/static/img`.

 1. Create passport directory under `/opt/gluu/jetty/oxauth/custom/static/img`:`mkdir /opt/gluu/jetty/oxauth/custom/static/img/passport`.

-1. Copy the image to passport directory(`/opt/gluu/jetty/oxauth/custom/static/img/passport`).
+1. Copy the image to passport directory (`/opt/gluu/jetty/oxauth/custom/static/img/passport`).

-1. In oxTrust go to "Configuration" > "Manage Authentication" > "Passport Authentication Method".
+1. In oxTrust navigate to `Configuration` > `Manage Authentication` > `Passport Authentication Method`.

-1. Press the "Add new property" button for the strategy you want to change.
+1. Click `Add new property` for the appropriate strategy.

-1. Fill "logo_img" on the left, on the right enter `../../ext/resources/img/passport/<image-name>` where `<image-name>` is the name of the file you copied on the first step.
+1. Add `logo_img` in the left field, and in the right field add `../../ext/resources/img/passport/<image-name>` where `<image-name>` is the name of the file you copied during the first step.

 1. Wait 1 minute, then verify the image appears correctly by acessing your application in a browser.

 Alternatively you can use an absolute URL for `logo_img` if the image is hosted elsewhere (e.g. `https://another.site.co/path/to/image`).

-### OpenID connect providers
+### External OpenID Connect Providers

-Besides common social sites support, OpenID Connect providers are also supported.
-More specifically, you can enable one OIDC provider and be up and running in a matter of minutes.
+Besides common social providers, external OpenID Connect Providers can also be supported.
+More specifically, you can enable one OpenID Provider and be up and running in a matter of minutes.

-1. In oxTrust go to "Configuration" > "Manage Authentication" > "Passport Authentication Method".
+1. In oxTrust navigate to `Configuration` > `Manage Authentication` > `Passport Authentication Method`.

-1. Press the "Add Strategy" button and fill "strategy" field with value "openidconnect".
+1. Click `Add Strategy` and fill the `strategy` field with the value `openidconnect`.

 1. Fill the following fields according to the configuration of the external OP:

-   - "clientID" and "clientSecret": The details of an OIDC client previously registered at the OP
+   - `clientID` and `clientSecret`: The details of an OIDC client previously registered at the OP

-   - "issuer": Location of the OP (e.g. "https://server.example.com")
+   - `issuer`: Location of the OP (e.g. `https://server.example.com`)

-   - "authorizationURL": The Authorization Endpoint (e.g "https://server.example.com/authorize")
+   - `authorizationURL`: The Authorization Endpoint (e.g `https://server.example.com/authorize`)

-   - "tokenURL": The endpoint used to obtain an access token, ID token, etc. (e.g. "https://server.example.com/token")
+   - `tokenURL`: The endpoint used to obtain an access token, ID token, etc. (e.g. `https://server.example.com/token`)

-   - "userInfoURL": The endpoint that returns Claims about the authenticated end-user (e.g. "https://server.example.com/userinfo")
+   - `userInfoURL`: The endpoint that returns Claims about the authenticated end-user (e.g. `https://server.example.com/userinfo`)

-   - "acr_values" (optional): Space-separated string that specifies the `acr` values the OP will be requested to use for processing authentication requests.
+   - `acr_values` (optional): Space-separated string that specifies the `acr` values the OP will be requested to use for processing authentication requests.

 1. Save the configuration and wait for about 1 minute

-Integration of OIDC providers is achieved via `passport-openidconnect` Passport.js strategy which **only** supports the code flow (not hybrid or implicit).
+Integration of OIDC providers is achieved via `passport-openidconnect` Passport.js strategy which **only** supports the OpenID Connect code flow (not hybrid or implicit).
 Additionally, comunication with the token endpoint is carried out via POST only.
 No support for secretless clients (just confidential oauth clients).

 If you need to support a second OIDC provider, you have to duplicate the `openidconnect` strategy and proceed similarly as when [adding a new provider](#supporting-a-new-strategy).

 #### Using an external Gluu Server as OP

-Here we provide specific steps on how to configure your OIDC strategy when using a Gluu Server instance as external provider (here called "remote Gluu".
-Note this is **not** the same server in which Passport has been installed.
+Here we provide specific steps on how to configure your OpenID Connect strategy when using a Gluu Server instance as the external provider (here called "remote Gluu".
+Note this is **not** the same server in which Passport has been installed).

 1. Create a client in your remote Gluu server.
-Login with admin credentials to `https://<remote-gluu-server>/identity` and go to "OpenId" > "Clients" > "Add".
+Login with admin credentials to `https://<remote-gluu-server>/identity` and navigate to `OpenID` > `Clients` > `Add`.
 Provide the following settings:

     - client name: *any of your choosing*